untoldengine/UntoldEngine/Examples/CodeComponents/README.md

 Things to try:

 1. Add an entity, select it, and open **Add Component** in the Inspector.
-The components from code are in the same menu as the engine's, under **From Code**: Bobber, Game Rules, Spawn Point and Spinner.
-Torus Shape is loaded too (the **Components** tab lists it) but is not there, because it is part of the Torus kind.
+The components from code are in the same menu as the engine's, under **From Code**: Bobber, Path Follower and Spinner.
+The kinds of entity are not there; they are not components.
 Attach `Spinner` and `Bobber`; their `@UntoldAttribute` properties are the fields you see.
 Press Play.
 2. In the **Assets** tab, open **Primitives**: **Torus** is listed under Cube, Sphere and Plane, and it comes from the plugin.
-Drag it into the viewport, then change Ring Radius or Tube Segments in the Inspector and watch the ring rebuild.
-Its Torus Shape block shows a lock where other components show a remove button; the ring can still take Spinner or Bobber.
-Open **Entities**, which exists only because this project adds kinds to it: double-click **Spawn Point** and switch its team to see the flag change color; double-click **Game Rules**, which appears in the hierarchy and nowhere else.
-Save the scene and reopen it: the ring comes back as a ring, not as the engine's fallback cube, because `TorusShape` rebuilds it from its saved attributes.
+Drag it into the viewport.
+The Inspector shows a **Torus** block above the components: those are the entity's own properties.
+Change Ring Radius or Tube Segments and watch the ring rebuild.
+Open **Entities**, which exists only because this project adds kinds to it.
+Double-click **Spline Path**: a tube with four dots and a white control polygon around it; move Start Handle in the Inspector and both the dots and the tube follow.
+Double-click **Spawn Point** and change its team and radius to see the flag change color and the circle resize.
+Double-click **Game Rules**, which appears in the hierarchy and nowhere else.
+To see a component use a kind of entity, add a sphere, give it **Path Follower**, type the path entity's name into Path, and press Play.
+Save the scene and reopen it: every kind comes back as itself with its values, the ring as a ring and not as the engine's fallback cube, because each entity rebuilds its geometry from its saved properties.
 3. **Debug ▸ Sample Plugin ▸ Fast Pulse** speeds every Bobber up.
-The item comes from the plugin. **Debug ▸ Sample Project** comes from `SampleTools.swift`.
+The item comes from the plugin. **Debug ▸ Sample Project** comes from `SampleTools.swift`, an `EditorMenuPlugin`.
 Both menus exist only while this project is open; loaded code can add items under the editor's fixed root menus but can never create a root menu of its own.
 4. Turn on **Rebuild on save**, open the project in Xcode, change `speed`'s default or add an